+This will improve the overall emissions output of your vehicle by allowing the engine to maintain a constant and steady load.
+Correct and even tire pressure may be the deciding factor between a borderline vehicle failing or passing the smog test.
 This passing tip, as well as tips number 5 and 7 do not necessarily apply to your vehicle if it's 2000 model year or newer; this is not to say your vehicle's tires shouldn't be properly inflated, of course.

 5. Change Oil - If it's close to your next oil change interval, go ahead and do it before the smog check.
 The PCV (positive crank ventilation) system of your vehicle is designed to allow your engine to breath fumes located in oil compartments (oil pan, ect.).
 The fumes are then burned through the combustion process.
 If the oil in your engine is contaminated due to inadequate oil changes it may very well cause your vehicle to fail the inspection.